UniOfGreenwich/ELEE1146_Exercises/content/Lab_8/Lab_8-2.md

 - After the line of coding initialising the `String array`, press Enter.
   - Type `setListAdapter(new ArrayAdapter<String>(this,	android.R.layout.simple_list_item_1, attraction));` and press Enter.
   - Notice that `setListAdapter` is deprecated as well hence it is strikethrough.
 The `simple_list_item_1` is a reference to a built-in XML layout document that is part of the Android OS, rather than one of your own layouts.
   - Click the red `ArrayAdapter` text and `import ArrayAdapter` by pressing Alt+Enter.
-7

 **Step 2:**
 - To display the attraction list in the generic `ListView` layout, click Run ‘app’ on the toolbar, and then select the emulator.
 Click the OK button.
 - When the app starts, it displays the `ListView` menu in the emulator.
-See the code below...